KareemShaban1/multi-vendor-laravel/README.md

 # Multi-vendor Laravel Project
-This repository contains an e-commerce project built using the Laravel framework.
+This repository contains a multi-vendor project description built using the Laravel framework.
 The project aims to provide a robust and scalable solution for creating and managing an online store.

 Features
-The e-commerce Laravel project includes the following features:
+The multi-vendor Laravel project includes the following features:

 - User Authentication: Users can register, log in, and manage their accounts.
 - Product Management: Admins can add, edit, and delete products.